Is It Important To Brand Your Business?

 What does this have to do with branding?

 The more often people see your brand in various places, the more likely you are to generate interest and earn clicks on your brand.

-You achieve these high rankings in searches by applying SEO strategies.
+You achieve these high rankings in searches by applying an SEO strategy.
 It all starts with a user-friendly website.

-As you brand your business across the Internet on social media platforms, email and beyond, have a clear guide that includes:
+As you brand your business across the Internet on the best social media platforms, email, and beyond, have a clear guide that includes:

 - Branding 101 (logo, slogans, etc.)